Anson Chi: The Plano, Texas natural gas pipeline bombing

 Eventually, Chi again pleaded guilty.
 On June 11, 2015, he was sentenced to twenty years in prison, based on a guilty plea to one count of possession of an unregistered firearm, and one count of malicious use of an explosive device.
 The sentence was ten years on the first count and twenty years on the latter count, but the two sentences were ordered to be served concurrently.
 Chi was also ordered to pay other amounts, including $28,127.77 in restitution to Atmos Energy in connection with the damage to the pipeline.

 Bankruptcy

 On December 12, 2013, Chi filed for Chapter 7 Bankruptcy Protection in the United States Bankruptcy Court, Eastern District of Texas from the Collin County Detention Facility without the help of an attorney.

 Incarceration

-As a result of his conviction for the Plano, Texas pipeline bombing, Anson Chi is now incarcerated at the Federal Correction Institution McKean at Lewis Run, Pennsylvania, and is projected to be released on March 27, 2030.
+As a result of his conviction for the Plano, Texas pipeline bombing, Anson Chi is now incarcerated at the Federal Correctional Institution, McKean at Lewis Run, Pennsylvania, and is projected to be released on March 27, 2030.